Future-Hack/application-2017/README.md

  - We are super excited to see your cool MVP :)

 ### 3. Application form
- - Complete the Future Hack [application form](https://mck-forms.typeform.com/to/iSp2Yn) only once you have completed the problem solving and coding challanges above.
+ - Complete the Future Hack [application form](https://mck-forms.typeform.com/to/iSp2Yn) only once you have completed the Future Hack coding challanges above.

 ## References: